The Best Fatty Liver Diet: Modified Mediterranean Diet

 Today, I can easily run, without taking a break, for 35 minutes straight (and I could probably do more if I wanted to).
 So take things slow, but be consistent: you will get there too!
 You just need time to adjust.

-Is this this fatty liver an easy one to follow?
+Is this fatty liver diet an easy one to follow?

 From personal experience, I can honestly say that it’s not easy.
 In my case, it came as a drastic change and cutting all those unhealthy foods was difficult.
 There were cravings, there were times when I just broke and ate a lot, feeling miserable afterward.